hashicorp/consul/README.md

 ## Status

-I'm using CoreDNS is my primary, authoritative, nameserver for my domains (`miek.nl`, `atoom.net` and a few others).
-CoreDNS should be stable enough to provide you with good DNS(SEC) service.
+CoreDNS can be used as a authoritative nameserver for your domains, and should be stable enough to provide you with good DNS(SEC) service.

 There are still few [issues](https://github.com/miekg/coredns/issues), and work is ongoing on making things fast and to reduce the memory usage.

 All in all, CoreDNS should be able to provide you with enough functionality to replace parts of BIND 9, Knot, NSD or PowerDNS and SkyDNS.
 Most documentation is in the source and some blog articles can be [found here](https://miek.nl/tags/coredns/).
 If you do want to use CoreDNS in production, please let us know and how we can help.

 <https://caddyserver.com/> is also full of examples on how to structure a Corefile (renamed from
 Caddyfile when I forked it).